Forbes

 Preparing accurate bids traditionally requires manually reviewing blueprints, specifications, and historical cost data, a process that can take days for complex projects.
 AI tools can now analyze drawings and specification documents automatically, extracting quantities and generating cost estimates in a fraction of the time.

-This allows estimating teams to process more bids with the same headcount and reduces the risk of costly errors that come from rushed manual takeoffs under deadline pressure.
+Estimating teams can process more bids without adding headcount.
+It also removes the errors that come from rushed manual takeoffs under deadline.

 7. Contract and Risk Document Intelligence

-Construction contracts, requests for information, and compliance documents generate large volumes of text that must be tracked carefully to avoid disputes and cost overruns.
+Contracts, requests for information, and compliance documents pile up fast.
+All of that text has to be tracked, or disputes and overruns follow.
 AI can read these documents, flag risk clauses, and maintain live risk registers that update continuously rather than being reviewed only periodically.

 Challenges and Risks of AI in Construction